6 AdWords Tips for Small Business Owners - Jobidea24 - Jobidea24 - Learn Everyday New

 1. What is measured is managed

 Sorry for the clichéd wisdom.
-If there is one main metric that every advertiser must consider, it is the return on investment.
+If there is one primary metric that every advertiser must consider, it is the return on investment.

-In Google AdWords, the best way to measure your ROI is to track conversions with their cost.
+The best way to measure your ROI in Google AdWords is to track conversions with their cost.
 Don't think click-through rate alone is the king of all PPC metrics: if you're not driving sales with all that traffic, you're losing money.

 • Set up conversion tracking in your Google AdWords account.